1 You will never run out of people to talk to about your business. There are more than one billion users on Facebook. Even if you just have 500 friends on Facebook and each of them has 500 friends, that is 250,000 potential prospects for your network marketing business.

 # 36 Don’t push yourself on people.
 The best thing to do is be interested in them.
 Don’t act like the high pressure used car salesman.
 Be a network marketing professional.
 Act like a lamb if you want to sell like a lion.

 # 37 You have to have a follow-up system.
 Keep track of everyone you speak with.
 The money is in the follow up.
 Keep a list of everyone you EVER talk to about the products or business.
-Stay in touch with everyone on your list at least once every 90 days.
+Stay in touch with everyone on your list at least once every 90 days until they buy or die.

 # 40 Every new person that I brought into my business had a warm market and a circle of influence.
 Remember that everyone you sponsor knows at least 200 to 500 people.
 Make a friend and meet their friends!